Maksof-waqarahmed/Web-Development-01-HTML-CSS-JS/JS/week_1/class_2/README.md

-# 📌 How to Connect JavaScript Files to HTML
+# 📌 How to Connect JavaScript Files to HTML & JavaScript Output

 ---